 I attended Princeton University.
 At Princeton I took a course in the economics department with the electrifying name "Corporate Finance," where I was first exposed to the idea of index investing.
 Burton Malkiel, one of the fathers of indexing, was a professor in the department and likely had convinced all the other professors to assign his book, "A Random Walk Down Wall Street."
 I was so fascinated by the concept (1), and so excited to get out of the engineering labs, that I read the entire book in one sitting during spring break.

 A lot of intelligent people I knew from Princeton are in the financial industry.
 I realized in my early 20's that these were not people you want to try to outsmart.
 Humility is a better trait than arrogance when it comes to finance.

 I have started several businesses prior to One Day In July.
 The common thread that has emerged over the years from testing business models and products is that "simplicity works."
 In all aspects of One Day In July we have created a simple, clear approach that is easy for you.
 Simplicity leads to understanding, understanding leads to discipline, and discipline leads to good long term results.

-Today I live in Burlington, VT (aka BTV) with my wife and 4 children who attend Burlington public schools.
+Today I live in Burlington, VT (aka BTV) with my wife and 4 children.
 We love it here and plan to stay in the area for a long time.
 In the seven minutes a week when I am not working or taking care of my kids I read, run, downhill ski, and play my cello (Dvorak Cello Concerto, 1st Movement is my favorite.
 Boccherini's not bad.
 Haydn - whew, that's serious stuff.).
 Not necessarily in that order, and certainly not at the same time.